Zeroji/minecord/README.md

 Occasionally, the client will add reactions to its own messages.
 You can then click on them to trigger certain actions, for example accepting the EULA or restarting the server.

+#### Shells

+Through certain buttons or commands, you can activate a "shell".
+Once it's activated, everything you type will be sent directly to it, instead of the main message processing.
+To exit a shell, simply type `exit`.

+As of now, the only shell available is the chat shell, which forwards all of your messages in the channel to the linked Minecraft server.